Dhanpal Ganesh

 Dhanpal Ganesh (born 13 June 1994) is an Indian professional footballer who plays as a midfielder for Chennaiyin in the Indian Super League.
+He has also played for the India national team.

 Career

 Pune

 Born in Chennai, Tamil Nadu, Ganesh became the first player from the Pune Academy to sign with the first-team at Pune in July 2011.
 He made his professional debut for the club on 18 December 2011 against Churchill Brothers at the Fatorda Stadium; he came on in the 94th minute for Othallo Tabia as Pune won the match 2–0.
 He made his first start for the club in the I-League on 18 April 2012 against Salgaocar in a 2–0.

 Pailan Arrows (loan)

 For the 2012–13 I-League season Ganesh was loaned out to the Pailan Arrows for the whole season.
 He made his debut for the Arrows on 28 August 2012 in the Durand Cup against Air India in which he started as Arrows drew the match 1–1.
 He then made his league debut for Pailan Arrows on the league opening day against Mumbai on 6 October 2013.
 He came on as an 87th-minute substitute for Holicharan Narzary as the Arrows won the match 3–2.